icyJoseph/use-store-hooks/README.md

 # useGlobalStore

-Implementation of React Hooks which allows you to use reducers and middleware.
+Implementation of React Hooks which allows you to use apply middleware to reducers.

 > Coming soon to NPM!